jonathanlurie/Duskr/README.md

 <center>![](https://www.dropbox.com/s/cz13bcd4txuc5mr/captureDuskr5?dl=0&raw=1)</center>

-Here stops the job of **Duskr**, you can use you favorite timelapse composer to make your final sequence!
-Personally, I use [Zeitraffer](https://itunes.apple.com/fr/app/zeitraffer/id572526628?mt=12), it's easy and efficient.
+Here stops the job of **Duskr**!
+You can use you favorite timelapse composer to make your video sequence.
+Personally, I use [Zeitraffer](https://itunes.apple.com/fr/app/zeitraffer/id572526628?mt=12), it's free, easy and efficient (MacOSX only).

 ## Raw format compatibility
 All along the development of **Duskr**, I used my Nikon camera and its `NEF` files.
 But as long as your *raw* files are compatible with **CameraRaw**, it is supposed to work.

 ## More info about xmp files
 All the development settings are in the `.xmp` file attached to an original *raw* file.
-The purpose of the `.xmp` file is to provide a non-destructive way to edit an image, it only changes some parameters without modifying the original *raw* file.
+The purpose of the `xmp` file is to provide a non-destructive way to edit an image, it only changes some parameters without modifying the original *raw* file.

-The `.xmp` file uses an *XML* syntax, making it easily editable by a human or a program.
-The *XML* fields that handle the image development are stored as shown below in the `.xmp` file:
+The `xmp` file uses an *XML* syntax, making it easily editable by a human or a program.
+The *XML* fields that handle the image development are stored as shown below in the `xmp` file:

 ```xml
 <x:xmpmeta>